fralau/super-collections/README.md

 > ⚠️ **Superlists are indispensable** <br> They were the missing piece of the jigsaw puzzle;
 > without them, it is not possible to convert deep data structures into supercollections.

+### Why Combining SuperDicts with SuperLists?

+The structure of JSON, YAML or HTML data is generally a deeply nested combination of dictionaries and lists.
+Using superdictionaries alone would not be sufficient, since lists within the data contained in a list would still contain regular (unconverted) dictionaries; this would require you to switch back to the standard dictionary access method.

+By combining superdictionaries and superlists, it is possible to ensure that all nested dictionaries within lists will also be converted to SuperDicts, allowing for a consistent dot notation throughout the entire data structure.

 > 💡 **Deep conversion** <br> SuperLists objects, combined with SuperDicts make sure that the most complex
 > datastructures (from json or YAML) can be recursively converted into